thaibault/weboptimizer/readme.md

     - Brings **offline** support though service worker and/or html5 manifest to your application without any manual intervention needed!
     - Many development helper:
-        - Automatic watching and (re-)building any assets through cross platform **file watching**
+        - Automatic watching and (re-)building on any assets through cross platform **file watching**
         - Preconfigured local webserver with websocket connections to **livereload** you browser when any asset has changed